wp-plugins/nelio-ab-testing/readme.txt

 * Bug fix: Fatal error when no results available.

 = 3.0.1 =
 * Improvement.
-Making sure that body remains insivible during experiment load.
+Making sure that body remains invisible during experiment load.

 = 3.0.0 =
 * **New User Interface** The User Interface in the Dashboard has been